 - Transparency and security risks.
-The lack of direct in-person control and communications can cause a lack of trust to have a place while project development.
+The lack of direct in-person control and communications can cause a lack of trust to have a place during project development.
 Although, it depends on the specific contractor/developer.
 This issue can be limited by choosing the right partner.
 Be sure that you agree on the way of reporting, acknowledgment, meeting schedules, which are comfortable for both parties.

 - Risk of receiving the unsupported code.
 If you outsource your strategically important product, make sure you can maintain the code without contractor involvement.
 Otherwise, your business will become dependent on the outsourcing apps development team.
 Although, of course, the quality of the code depends on the integrity of the contractor.
-With the right partner you can avoid these cons of outsourcing.
+With the right partner, you can avoid these cons of outsourcing.

 Roles you can outsource

 - IT engineering roles.
-In a battle of in-house vs outsourcing software development, the engineering services costs make a difference.
+In a battle of in-house vs. outsourcing software development, the engineering services costs make a difference.
 If you want to get a high-quality iOS mobile solution, it will cost you around $150 per hour in the USA and only $35 per hour in Eastern European countries.
 So, if you outsource engineering roles to a company in Eastern Europe, you’ll save $115 per every working hour.

 - Customer support services.
 If you are a small or midsize business considering in-house or outsourced services, remember this: it makes more sense to cooperate with an offshore support team in the country where your clients are based.
-Such a support team will be a lot better at meeting the needs and answering the questions of the clients living in the same region.
+Such a support outsourced software development team will be a lot better at meeting the needs and answering the questions of the clients living in the same region.